Transitioning from the Essex Local Delivery Pilot to Place Partners

 The Social Return on Investment represents a complimentary method to the realist evaluation.
 The evaluation and SROI activities have been streamlined together to ensure coherence between the two pieces of work.

-Over the past year, the importance of learning from evaluation findings, particularly within the ELDP, has become more prevalent, to help develop the understanding of what works in local communities.
+The importance of learning from evaluation findings, particularly within the ELDP, has become more prevalent, to help develop the understanding of what works in local communities.
 A number of deep dive evaluation reports have been produced which outline successes, challenges and learnings and help to understand the potential of specific projects and ways of working to be scaled and/or replicated.
 An example of this has been evaluating the impact of the Prevention and Enablement Model, which has provided fundamental findings and key recommendations around system-led opportunities, workforce and the hardwiring of physical activity to help improve the lives of people living with disabilities and/or long-term health conditions.
 This has since developed into ‘Reconnect’, which has been mainstreamed by Adult Social Care.